saifjamsheer/energizer/README.md

 # Energizer
-### Analytics and Navigation for Electrical Vehicles
+### Analytics and Route Planning for Electrical Vehicles

 Developing an application that would allow users to locate and navigate to vehicle charging stations, whilst providing them with detailed analytics on the state of their vehicle throughout.